jordanst3wart/jordanst3wart/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on YAML configuration files
+- 🔭 I’m currently working on exiting vim
-- 🌱 I’m currently learning Svelte, and tailwind css

 <!--
 **jordanst3wart/jordanst3wart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.